Tanzania's Great Migration Photo Safari

 Itinerary and General Information

 Day 1.
 We’ll spend our first night at the Mount Meru Game Lodge just outside of Arusha as everyone arrives in Tanzania.
 Resting at the foot of Mt.
-Meru – Africa’s fifth highest mountain – Arusha is often referred to as the safari capital of northern Tanzania, and the Lodge provides a small intimate staging point for guests interested in visiting the nearby conservation areas, preparing to climb Mt.
+Meru – Africa’s fifth highest mountain – Arusha is often referred to as the safari capital of Tanzania, and the Lodge provides a small intimate staging point for guests interested in visiting the nearby conservation areas, preparing to climb Mt.
 Kilimanjaro, or launching a safari adventure.
 We’ll meet back at the Lodge again at the end of our safari as we prepare to depart for our return flights at the airport.